 So this is going to be 26 days Marathon, each day dedicated to each letter from English Alphabets.
 What is BM without a twist right, so we made our lives, even more, harder, by picking up four themes that will have 6 posts for 3 themes and 1 theme with 8 posts.

-I knew it was going to be hard, so I didn’t want the themes to be fixed by week.
+I knew it was going to be hard, so I didn't want the themes to be fixed by a week.
 However, there are some ardent and very creative bloggers like Vaishali, who has fixed her four weeks with each theme.
-There has been an enormous amount of off scene time spent on discussing and planning this mega marathon.
-I know I am going to enjoy it to the core, and I hope you will enjoy as well.
+There has been an enormous amount of off-scene time spent on discussing and planning this mega marathon.
+I know I am going to enjoy it to the core, and I hope you will enjoy it as well.

 The new change in this marathon will be the Linky tool that I am hosting for each day.
 So you will get to read the other participating blogs for each specific letter.

 It's going to 25 bloggers doing this Mega Marathon and it's going to be wonderful reading all of them.